West Virginia voters bustle to the polls on the first day of in-person early voting

-The West Virginia secretary of state’s office isn’t expected to release official turnout figures until Wednesday evening or Thursday, but election officials said polls were packed in many places.
+Election officials said polls were packed in many places.

 “Presidential elections are always busy, but this might be the busiest we’ve ever been for the first day of early voting,” said Vera J. McCormick, the clerk of Kanawha County, the state’s most populous county.
 “We’re excited.”

 With less than two weeks until Election Day, more than 40 million people across the United States have voted early, at least 21 million of them in battleground states, according to tracking by The Washington Post.
-Already, the country has reached 86 percent of its 2016 early voting total, according to The Post’s data.
+Already, the country has reached 86 percent of its 2016 early-voting total, according to The Post’s data.

-In Morgantown, home to West Virginia University and drug company Mylan Pharmaceuticals, Lynessa Deshields and her grandmothers were among the first voters to arrive at the old Mountaineer Mall, one of four polling places in Monongalia County.
+In Morgantown, home to West Virginia University and drug company Mylan, Lynessa Deshields and her grandmothers were among the first voters to arrive at the old Mountaineer Mall, one of four polling places in Monongalia County.
 Dozens of masked voters waited inside the building, snaking around the corner and down a long hallway.

 It was the first election for Deshields, a 21-year-old college student.
 She intended to vote by mail but said she applied for an absentee ballot and didn’t get a response.